Chambersburg Area Senior High School

 Chambersburg Area Senior High School (CASHS) is a public high school located in Franklin County, Pennsylvania.
 The school serves grades 9, 10, 11, and 12.
 Students come from Chambersburg and surrounding townships of Hamilton, Greene, Lurgan, Letterkenny and Guilford.

 As of the 2020–2021 school year, the school had an enrollment of 2,182 students and 118.06 classroom teachers on a FTE basis, for a student-teacher ratio of 18.48.
 CASHS has occupied its current facilities since 1955.

+Enrollment

+As of the 2023-2024 academic school year, 2,324 students attended Chambersburg Area Senior High School.
+Of these students, there were 562 freshmen, 574 sophomores, 585 juniors, and 603 seniors.
+The student body was predominantly Caucasian (53.7%), and the largest minorities represented were Hispanics (29.5%) and Black Americans (8.4%).
+6.6% of the school's students identified as being mixed or two or more races.
+60% of the student body were economically disadvantaged.

 Extracurricular activities and Color Day

 Chambersburg Area Senior High School offers a wide variety of extracurricular activities and an extensive sports program.
 In addition to a full range of sports, the school also maintains a band, an orchestra, a glee club, a student newspaper, a national honors society, a national art honors society, a variety of language clubs, a math club, a ping pong club, a ski club, an economics club, a sports club, a drama club, a camera club, a religious fellowship, a student government, a small business club, and a number of other organizations.

 Chambersburg Area Senior High School is also well known for its Color Day tradition.
 Every year since the early 1920s, classes are suspended for a series of games and competitions between the freshmen, sophomore, junior, and senior classes.
 The term Color Day originated from the hues given to the different grades: gold and blue are worn by future graduates of an odd numbered year (example 2013) and red and white for the even numbered years (example 2014).